abinit/abipy_book/abipy_book/ddb.md

 that plays an important role in explaining the superconducting behavior of $MgB_2$.

 Let's look in more details at the softening at the $\Gamma$ point.
-We start by calling get_dataframe_at_qpoint to construct a dataframe with the phonon frequencies and the parameters of the calculation
+We start by calling `get_dataframe_at_qpoint` to construct a pandas dataframe with the phonon frequencies and the parameters of the calculation:

 ```{code-cell}
 data = robot.get_dataframe_at_qpoint(qpoint=(0, 0, 0), units="meV", with_geo=False)